Ansatha/CSSBattle/README.md

 You could check here all [CSSBattle](https://cssbattle.dev) katas and several solutions for each.

-Every kata has at least my solution (I'm aware they all can be improved, but they works) and some of them has a second one from top ten CSSBattle leaderboard.
+Every kata has at least my solution (I'm aware they all can be improved, but they works) and some of them has a second one from top CSSBattle leaderboard.

-Since game rules are not so compatible with real world best practices, you could find here two files per kata:
+Since game rules based on 'golfing' are not so compatible with real world best practices, you could find here two files per kata:

 - The *.md files contains the solution/s coding for get higher score in the game.
 - The *.html files contains only my solution coded for better understanding and readbility.